jamsocket/aper/book/src/implementing.md

         // Insert this play into the board. self.board[play_index] = Some(this_player);

-        // Check for a winner.
-        if let Some(winner) = self.winner() {
+        // Check if the game has ended. if let Some(winner) = self.winner() {
             self.status = GameStatus::Won(winner);
             return;